 Prestigious Purr is a dedicated Maine Coon breeder, and they claim to produce “cats that act like dogs.”
 All their animals are on the larger side, with some tipping the scales at 20 pounds.

 Each of their animals comes thoroughly tested for diseases and pre-altered, so if you’re hoping to breed these cats, you’ll need to look elsewhere.
-Such things are reliable signs of a responsible breeder, though.
+However, performing spaying or neutering procedures is a reliable sign of a responsible breeder.

 In that same vein, many of the breeder’s testimonials remark on how happy and well cared for their cats seem, so you don’t have to worry about bringing home an abused or neglected cat.